 - From the menu, choose Create Deployment Package.

 - Follow the Deployment Package wizard instructions to create the .msi file.

 You can deploy Windows Installer files in several ways, including a startup script, e-mail distribution, or distribution from a shared drive.
 The easiest way to deploy security policy from a Windows Installer file is to run the file from the computer where you want to update the security policy.
 You can do this by simply double-clicking the .msi file.
 To roll back the installation, right-click the .msi file and choose Uninstall.

 Make sure that the user account under which the policy is installed has adequate privileges to access the configuration files you are modifying.
 For example, if you are currently logged on using an account that does not have permission to modify the enterprise configuration file, and the .msi file you are deploying must modify the enterprise configuration file, the installation will not succeed.
 Note that the Windows Installer package does not produce an error if the current account does not have sufficient permission to modify the configuration file.

-You can use Microsoft Systems Management Server (SMS) to publish security policy to computers on a network.
+You can use Microsoft Systems Management Server (SMS) 2.0 to publish security policy to computers on a network that uses a Windows 2000 Server or Windows NT Server.
 SMS is a standalone server product that manages software installation and configuration in large enterprises.
-SMS is particularly useful in Windows Server-based networks because it provides the Group Policy functionality that Windows Server-based networks have.
+SMS is particularly useful in Windows NT Server-based networks because it provides the Group Policy functionality that Windows 2000 Server-based networks have.
 Use one of the compatible methods to convert the .msi file into an SMS software package, then use SMS to install the package in the same way as any other software package.
 For more information about creating and deploying SMS software packages, see the SMS documentation.